anjalipravallika/Temperature-Monitoring-System-Using-FPGA/README.md

 Problem statement

-Articles which describes few accidents involving temperature fluctuations brought the basic idea to the implementation Temperature monitoring system on Verilog HDL.
+Articles that describe a few accidents involving temperature fluctuations in industries and hospitals caused many critical issues so they are very important to be solved, this brought us the basic idea for the implementation of Temperature monitoring system on Verilog HDL which can be done using FPGA.

 Outcome

-We will see the result which is temperature on seven segment display connected to fpga and control it by adjusting the inputs.
+We will observe the result which is the temperature on seven segment display connected to FPGA and control the output digits range by adjusting the inputs.